simondlevy/neat-gym/README.md

 returned by your environment's ```step()``` method should have an entry for ```behavior```, whose value is the behavior of the agent at the end of the episode (for example, its final position in the maze), or ```None``` before the end of the episode.
-For an example, you try out the [maze](https://github.com/simondlevy/neat-gym/tree/master/environments/maze) environment.
+For an example, try out the [maze](https://github.com/simondlevy/neat-gym/tree/master/environments/maze) environment.